dgkontopoulos/Kontopoulos_et_al_83_TPC_models_2024/README.md

 This repository contains code that reproduces the main analyses of the following study:

->Dimitrios - Georgios Kontopoulos, Arnaud Sentis, Martin Daufresne, Anthony I. Dell, and Samraat Pawar: **No model to rule them all: a systematic comparison of 83 thermal performance curve models across traits and taxonomic groups**.
-2023.
+>Dimitrios - Georgios Kontopoulos, Arnaud Sentis, Martin Daufresne, Natalia Glazman, Anthony I. Dell, and Samraat Pawar: **No model to rule them all: a systematic comparison of 83 thermal performance curve models across traits and taxonomic groups**.
+2024.
 [Submitted]

 ---